Watch: Date Harvest in Najran

 Completing the traditional date harvest with the least amount of technology ensures the craft is not lost with time.

 In the southern region of Najran, Saudi Arabia, the date harvest is well underway.

-Determined to maintain the tradition of the date harvest with the least amount of technology ensures the craft of the harvest is not lost through generations.
+Determined to maintain the tradition of the date harvest Najrani residents use the least amount of technology ensuring the skill of the harvest is not lost through generations.